axel-zarate/js-custom-select/README.md

 onAdd | Function | A callback function to execute when the Add button is pressed.
 Default: `undefined`. searchDelay | Integer | Time in milliseconds to wait until the filtering is performed (only used in remote search mode).
 Default: `1000` (one second). onSearch | Function | User define search function (usually asynchronous), useful for server-side filtering.
 The search text is passed as an argument, and the function is expected to replace the source array with new values.
-Default: `undefined`.
+Default: `undefined`. onSelect | Function | Callback function called when the user selects an item from the dropdown.

+You can also provide an `ng-change` attribute to the custom select element, which will be wired to the inner `select` element.

+## Dependencies
+* jQuery
+* AngularJS
+* Twitter Bootstrap (2.x or 3.x)